storacha/ucanto/Readme.md

 const ensureTrailingDelimiter = uri => (uri.endsWith('/') ? uri : `${uri}/`)
 ```

-> Please note that library gurantees that both `claimed` and `delegated` capabilty will have `{can: "file/link", with: string, uri: URL, caveats: { link?: CID }}`
+> Please note that the library guarantees that both `claimed` and `delegated` capabilties will have `{can: "file/link", with: string, uri: URL, caveats: { link?: CID }}`
 > type inferred from the definition.
 >
-> We will explore more complicated case later where capability may be derived from a different capability or even a set.
+> We will explore more complicated cases later where a capability may be derived from a different capability or even a set.

 ### Services